siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 172.20.0.2: I0305 20:45:07.757000    2334 fsstore.go:59] kubelet config controller: initializing config checkpoints directory "/etc/kubernetes/kubelet/store"
 ```

-### etcd is not running on bootstrap node
+### etcd is not running

-`etcd` should be running on bootstrap node immediately (bootstrap node is either `init` node or `controlplane` node
+By far the most likely cause of `etcd` not running is because the cluster has
+not yet been bootstrapped or because bootstrapping is currently in progress.
-after `talosctl bootstrap` command was issued).
+The `talosctl bootstrap` command must be run manually and only _once_ per
+cluster, and this step is commonly missed.
+Once a node is bootstrapped, it will start `etcd` and, over the course of a
+minute or two (depending on the download speed of the control plane nodes), the
+other control plane nodes should discover it and join themselves to the cluster.

+Also, `etcd` will only run on control plane nodes.
+If a node is designated as a worker node, you should not expect `etcd` to be
+running on it.

-When node boots for the first time, `etcd` data directory `/var/lib/etcd` directory is empty and Talos launches `etcd` in a mode to build the initial cluster of a single node.
+When node boots for the first time, the `etcd` data directory (`/var/lib/etcd`) is empty, and it will only be populated when `etcd` is launched.
-At this time `/var/lib/etcd` directory becomes non-empty and `etcd` runs as usual.

 If `etcd` is not running, check service `etcd` state: